Dominic-Mu/dsc-phase-5-group-14-project/README.md

 Explore the temporal dimensions of the data to identify patterns in malaria prevalence.

 ### b.
 Feature Selection:
-Employ feature selection techniques to identify the most relevant variables influencing malaria prevalence.
+Employed feature selection techniques to identify the most relevant variables influencing malaria prevalence.
 Consider socio-economic, demographic, environmental, and health-related factors as potential predictors.

 ### c.
 Model Development:
-Utilize supervised learning algorithms (Logistic Regression and Random Forest) to build predictive models for malaria prevalence.
+Utilized supervised learning algorithms (Logistic Regression and Random Forest) to build predictive models for malaria prevalence.

-Implement unsupervised learning techniques (e.g., clustering) to identify groups with similar malaria risk profiles.

 ### d.
 Model Evaluation:
-Assess the performance of the developed models using appropriate metrics such as accuracy, sensitivity, specificity, and area under the ROC curve.
+We assessed the performance of the developed models using appropriate metrics such as accuracy, sensitivity, specificity, and area under the ROC curve.
-Implement cross-validation to ensure the generalizability of the models.

 ### e.
 Interpretability and Explainability:
-The model gives is able to predict malaria, which is a good to offer utility to policymakers in the health space and  health practitioners given it had the following metrics which are dependable:
+The model is able to predict malaria, which is a good to offer utility to policymakers in the health space and  health practitioners given it had the following metrics which are dependable by virtue of a confussion matrix:

-i.
-Accuracy (0.9654):

-Accuracy is the ratio of correctly predicted instances to the total instances.
-An accuracy of 0.9654 indicates that the model is correct in its predictions about 96.54% of the time.

-ii.
-Confusion Matrix:
+#### Confusion Matrix:

 A confusion matrix shows the true positive (TP), true negative (TN), false positive (FP), and false negative (FN) values.
 In this case: a).
 1435 instances are correctly predicted as class 0.